jessicarush/markdown-notes/README.md

 pip3 install mylibrary
 ```

-You can also specify syntax highlighting:
+You can also specify syntax highlighting by typing the language directly after the opening backticks like: `` ```python ``.

 ```python
 print('Python syntax highlighting')